Conversations to bring medical writing topics to the forefront and hopefully spark wider conversations in the domain of medical writing.

 In this special session of TriloTalk, Julia and Barry answer questions sent to them by medical writers around the world.
 The focus of the questions in this episode is Clinical Study Reports (CSRs), data reporting, and analysis.

-Tap into Julia’s and Barry’s vast medical writing experience and make sure to leave a comment with your questions for future sessions of “Q&A with TriloTalk”.
+Tap into Julia’s and Barry’s vast medical writing experience and make sure to send your questions for future sessions of “Q&A with TriloTalk” to writers@TrilogyWriting.com.

 In this episode, Lisa Chamberlain James, Senior Partner at Trilogy Writing & Consulting talks to Dan Wills, Quality Mark Manager at Patient Information Forum (PIF) about the PIF TICK accreditation and its importance – specifically, what it means for organizations to have this certification mark and what it means for people in their search for high-quality health information.